imarc/handbook/creative.markdown

 For projects such as websites and applications, a designer will lead client stakeholders through creative discovery .
 The project Producer, Designer, and UX Engineer should also participate.

-This starts with a 60-minute conference call or meeting with the client stakeholder team (typically 2–5; larger teams will require more time). iMarc and the client team discuss the company history, project goals, design goals, current brand guidelines (if applicable) and metrics for success.
+This starts with a 60-minute conference call or meeting with the client stakeholder team (typically 2–5; larger teams will require more time).
+Imarc and the client team discuss the company history, project goals, design goals, current brand guidelines (if applicable) and metrics for success.

-iMarc’s Designer will lead stakeholders through a series of pre-selected benchmark websites based on their visual design, client vertical, functionality and other design related features.
-This exercise sparks conversations around design that gives iMarc’s creative team insight into the visual direction they should head.
+Imarc’s Designer will lead stakeholders through a series of pre-selected benchmark websites based on their visual design, client vertical, functionality and other design related features.
+This exercise sparks conversations around design that gives Imarc’s creative team insight into the visual direction they should head.

 **Topics include:**